TaloDev/docs/docs/sockets/intro.md

 ## Authentication

 The Talo Socket provides two layers of authentication:
-1. You must provide your access key.
-This identifies your game and the key's scopes are used to determine whether a client should be sent a message.
+1. You must provide a [socket ticket](/docs/http/socket-ticket-api) when opening a socket connection.
+This identifies your game and the key's scopes are used to determine whether a client is eligible to receive specific responses.
 2. When players are identified, a `socketToken` is stored against the player alias for 1 hour.
 While the socket token is valid, you can use it to authenticate your player with the socket.

 :::info